siennathesane/pleiades/README.md

 # Pleiades

-Pleiades is a globally distributed database developed by Sienna Lloyd.
+Pleiades is a globally distributed, high-performance key value database being developed by Sienna Lloyd.

 Pleiades is currently under active development and subject to change at any point.